Join the thousands of our happy violin shoppers! Read below and discover why this has become our most popular page.

 Looking for the best violin to buy?
-Whether you're just starting out or looking to upgrade, scroll down the list to find the violin that best fits your need and compliments your wallet.
+Whether you're just starting out or looking to upgrade, you can find the violin that best fits your need and compliments your wallet right here.
 Since price is a major issue for most people, we have included several affordable options.

-Organized by price, this simple to read guide will go through the basics of each recommended violin plus the pro's and con's of these top violin brands.
+Organized by price, this simple to read guide will go through the basics of each recommended violin, plus the pro's and con's of these top violin brands.
 Keep in mind that the best violin to buy is not the same for every person.
-Follow this guide to find a sound, price, and look that is right for you!
+Follow these violin reviews to find a sound, price, and look that is right for you!

 The Knilling brand is one that is well known among violin teachers and beginning students.
 In fact, it is one of the largest suppliers of student-grade stringed instruments in the world.
 Many rental shops use the exact student model featured here.
 If you're a beginner student keep in mind that in the long run, buying the violin is a lot more affordable than renting, and that the best violin to buy might just be the one you are already renting.

+I really like Scott Cao Brand.
 For intermediate violinist who are ready to upgrade violins, beginner violinist with a larger budget, and even advanced violinist looking for that perfect violin, the Scott Cao comes highly recommended.
 Cao violins are made of first-class Italian spruce and Bosnian maple, varnished with either a "straight" or "antique copy" varnish.
+Cao violins are well known among violinist and professional teachers.
+The Cao name has a great reputation to live up to and protect, which they strive to do.
+This violin ranks at the top of our 'best violin to buy' list!